 Projects delivered by community organisations promoting waste avoidance and recovery of items for re-use, will build capacity, instil behaviour change within the community and reduce the amount of residual waste going to landfill.

 This program will fund Queensland-based community and social enterprises to develop quality initiatives increasing resource recovery and reducing waste disposal to landfill.
+Is this one of our starting points?

 Example projects include neighbourhood focused projects looking at charity waste, textiles, mattresses or food waste avoidance; community gardens and re-use community recycling projects.